Buying real estate in South Africa?

 Can I use US income to qualify in South Africa right now?

-Banks in South Africa typically require American mortgage applicants to provide two years of US tax returns, recent payslips or employer letters, three to six months of bank statements showing regular income deposits, and sometimes an employment contract or CPA letter confirming ongoing employment.
+Banks in South Africa typically require American applicants to provide recent US tax returns, pay stubs or employment contracts, three to six months of US bank statements showing consistent income deposits, and sometimes a letter from the employer confirming the role and salary.

 Get fresh and reliable information about the market in South Africa